Find videos, interactive tutorials, workbooks and links to specific help for developing your digital and information searching skills:

 They cover a wider range of skills including: skills for academic study, IT skills, Maths and numeracy and language skills.

 Interested?
 Find out more by visiting the Study Skills website.

-The Writing Centre, located in LFA/102 on the first floor of the Harry Fairhurst Building, is a free service open to all undergraduate and taught masters students interested in discussing and developing their academic writing.
+The Writing & Language Skills Centre, located in LFA/102 on the first floor of the Harry Fairhurst Building, is a free service open to all undergraduate and taught masters students interested in discussing and developing their academic writing.

 Royal Literary Fund Fellows are also available to provide writing support.

 Clicking Find It @ York in a database will check YorSearch to see if we have a copy of what you've found.

 We can't afford to buy a copy of everything ever.
 If we don't have what you need, here are some options: